leftfield-geospatial/orthority/docs/file_formats/oty_int.rst

         # ...
         name N: value N

-Camera IDs can be used in exterior parameters to refer to a specific camera in multi-camera setups (e.g. with the ``camera`` field in :doc:`CSV <csv>` and :doc:`GeoJSON <geojson>` files), and should be unique.
+Camera IDs can be used in exterior parameters to refer to a specific camera in multi-camera setups (e.g. with the ``camera`` field in :doc:`CSV <csv>` and :doc:`Orthority <oty_ext>` exterior parameter files), and should be unique.
 Parameter names and value descriptions are as follows:

 .. list-table::
     :widths: auto